-The Program in Hellenic Studies offers a broad range of graduate seminars in Hellenic studies that are complemented by graduate courses in several departments and programs, with opportunities for doctoral research on Byzantine or Modern Greek civilization.
+The Program in Hellenic Studies offers a broad range of graduate seminars in Hellenic studies that are complemented by graduate courses in several departments and programs, with opportunities for doctoral research on Late Antique, Byzantine or Modern Greek studies.

-The Program in Hellenic Studies also oversees the Graduate Program in Classical and Hellenic Studies.
+The Program in Hellenic Studies oversees the Graduate Program in Classical and Hellenic Studies.

 Admission to Princeton

-Candidates with an interest in Hellenic Studies are encouraged to write to the Executive Director, Dimitri H. Gondicas, in advance of filing their application, providing information about their academic background and goals.
+Candidates with an interest in Hellenic Studies are encouraged to write to the Seeger Center Director, Dimitri H. Gondicas, in advance of filing their application, providing information about their academic background and goals.
 As an interdepartmental program, Hellenic Studies cannot offer admission to the University.

 All Princeton graduate students whose academic work relates to the study of Ancient, Medieval, or Modern Greece are eligible for Stanley J. Seeger graduate awards offered by the Program.
 Students are encouraged to pursue further study and research in Greece during the summer months and, occasionally, the academic year, with the support of Stanley J. Seeger Graduate Fellowships given by the Program.

 Students follow an individual course of study approved by their home department, in consultation with Hellenic Studies faculty.